 - Irregular Webcomic!:

-- There is, of course, the "Nigerian Finance Minister" theme, which places the actual guy in charge of Nigerian finance in the position these letters tend to spell out.
+- The "Nigerian Finance Minister" theme places the actual guy in charge of Nigerian finance in the position these letters tend to spell out.
 He's genuinely looking to get his money transferred, but his honest plea naturally ends up looking just like the classic scam pitch and getting about the same response.
 Even when he hires William Shakespeare to write them.

-- There was also a completely separate "Nigerian Prince" scam that tried to pin everything on totally-not-Steve-Irwin.
-Fortunately Jane Goodall was able to prove in court that not only was he not king of Nigeria, but Nigeria is a republic with no royal family.
+- A completely separate "Nigerian Prince" scam tried to pin everything on totally-not-Steve-Irwin.
+Fortunately, Jane Goodall was able to prove in court that not only was he not king of Nigeria, but Nigeria is a republic with no royal family.

 - In this Achewood Story Arc, Ray gets a Nigerian scam email that turns out to be an actual plea for help getting money out of the country.

-- A strip from Real Life Comics has Greg Dean looking through his email which is full of these scams.
-The email is asking for a monetary donation because the daughter (or other relation) of the sender is suffering from terminal illness.
-Except with each scam email he reads, the sickness gets progressively less severe and the asking amount for the donation progressively more, with the last one asking for a $100 donation for a cold.
+- A strip from Real Life Comics has Mae Dean looking through her email, which is full of these scams.
+The email is asking for a monetary donation because the daughter (or other relation) of the sender is suffering from some terminal illness.
+Except with each scam email she reads, the sickness gets progressively less severe and the asking amount for the donation progressively more, with the last one asking for a $100 donation for a cold.

 - Least I Could Do: Rayne gets an e-mail with this sort of scam in this strip and decides to go to Nigeria to meet his princess and claim his inheritance.